 In 2020, Fort Lauderdale, FL had a population of 182k people with a median age of 42 and a median household income of $64,313.
 Between 2019 and 2020 the population of Fort Lauderdale, FL grew from 180,124 to 181,818, a 0.94% increase and its median household income grew from $59,450 to $64,313, a 8.18% increase.

 The 5 largest ethnic groups in Fort Lauderdale, FL are White (Non-Hispanic) (46.6%), Black or African American (Non-Hispanic) (31.1%), White (Hispanic) (13.6%), Two+ (Hispanic) (2.59%), and Other (Hispanic) (1.85%).

 None of the households in Fort Lauderdale, FL reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 88.5% of the residents in Fort Lauderdale, FL are U.S. citizens.

-The largest universities in Fort Lauderdale, FL are Broward College (12,856 degrees awarded in 2017), Keiser University-Ft Lauderdale (4,678 degrees), and The Art Institute of Fort Lauderdale (303 degrees).
+The largest universities in Fort Lauderdale, FL are Broward College (12,914 degrees awarded in 2020), Keiser University-Ft Lauderdale (5,302 degrees), and City College-Fort Lauderdale (82 degrees).

-The median property value in Fort Lauderdale, FL is $318,200, and the homeownership rate is 53.1%.
-Most people in Fort Lauderdale, FL commute by Drove Alone, and the average commute time is 24.7 minutes.
-The average car ownership in Fort Lauderdale, FL is 2 cars per household.
+Most people in Fort Lauderdale, FL drove alone to work, and the average commute time was 26.8 minutes.
+The average car ownership in Fort Lauderdale, FL was 2 cars per household.